w3f/polkadot-wiki/docs/learn-faq.md

 give you the estimation that is based on the currently elected set, as well as some statistics about Kusama validators.

+### Why will Polkadot have only 1000 validators while other projects have hundreds of thousands?

+Polkadot's goal to have 1000 validators is set to be something that is practically achievable in the short term with high confidence of good performance in a live environment.
+Furthermore, validators in Polkadot are not the only stakers, and if we consider the number of stakers that can be possible on Polkadot the number can scale up to hundreds of thousands.
+Since validators are performing critical consensus work to maintain the security of the chain including all of its shards, a more modest number of validators is estimated to start.
+Upon later improvements, such as implementing signature aggregation for finalization messages the number of validators could reasonably scale up.
+However, increasing validators above one thousand remains a goal for later iterations of Polkadot.

+It is also worth mentioning that one thousand validators is already higher than the number of validators of similar PoS chains with comparable levels of economic security as Polkadot.
+The closes contenders are operating with around 150 validators, while Kusama is running with 180 securely.

+Additionally, other projects sometimes have a different definition of _validator_ that approximates more closely to just remote signing keys without the full set-up of a validating node.
+On Polkadot, each validator is running their own validating node and performing full verification of the Relay Chain, voting on finality, producing blocks in their decided slots, and verifying parachain state transitions.
+Other projects may consider validators and "validating nodes" as separate entities.

 ## Relay Chain

 ### What is the expected block time on the Relay Chain?